MSF9119/ANN-Model-to-predict-Co-pyrolysis-activation-energy/README.md

 **3.0 DATA and MODEL**
 The datapoints used in this project are extracted from the graphs and tables of the aforementioned article (reference below).

 The article is using two ANN models.
-I am only replicating their second one (since the first one is extremely difficult/inefficient to replicated without proper datapoints)
+I am only replicating their second one (since the first one is extremely difficult/inefficient to be replicated without proper datapoints)

 The extracted dataset contains three columns (2 inputs and 1 output) based on the following description: